1313e/CMasher/docs/source/user/usage.rst

 For those that are interested, the *viscm* source files that were used for creating the colormaps can also be found in the `cmasher/colormaps`_ directory in the repo (the source files are not provided with the package distribution).
-Note that my modified version of *viscm* (available `here <https://github.com/1313e/viscm>`_) is required in order to properly view and edit the source file of a diverging colormap.
+Note that my modified version of *viscm* (available `here <https://github.com/1313e/viscm>`_) is required in order to properly view and edit the source file of a diverging or cyclic colormap.

 Colormap overviews